fehmicansaglam/fehmicansaglam.github.com/_posts/2026-08-19-coding-agents-and-the-joy-of-missing-out.md

 description: "Tribal knowledge, specifications, coding agents, and the joy of missing out."
 subtitle: "What if coding was never the problem in the first place?"
 category: software-engineering
-published: false
+published: true
 ---

-Not long ago, Fatih Arslan published a blog post[^1]⁠ announcing that he will be joining Cursor soon.
+Not long ago, Fatih Arslan published a blog post[^1] announcing that he will be joining Cursor soon.
 That came partially as a surprise, since I almost envied his achievements at PlanetScale.
 But I was also aware of his recent comments on Cursor.
 Anyway, as an avid follower of his blog, which I strongly recommend, I obviously read the post ASAP.

 In his detailed blog post, Fatih wrote the following about coding agents: